 Is canned salmon as healthy as fresh?

 Both canned fish and fresh are an excellent source of protein and other important nutrients.
-Canned is more convenient though because it doesn’t perish quickly like fresh.
+Canned is more convenient because it stores easily and doesn’t require cooking.
+You can use cooked flaky salmon for this recipe.

 A bite of salmon salad on a fork